mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-hexo.md

 # plugin-hexo

-Output plugin that generates Markdown files for hexo, while preserving proper cross-referencing between blog articles and resource references.
+An output plugin that exports to hexo's markdown files, while maintaining the correct links between blog posts and references to resources.

 ## output